 Ten years ago I launched Viet World Kitchen.
 I wanted to create a hub for information on Vietnamese food, cooking and culture.
 There wasn’t much out there so I spent weeks working in Dreamweaver to build the site.
-Each page was constructed with very little automation, as is the case nowadays with platforms like Typepad and Wordpress.
+Each page was constructed with very little automation, as is the case nowadays with platforms like Typepad and WordPress.

 I toiled without knowing about search engine optimization.
 I just focused on publishing information that may be of use to people.
 If someone liked it, they would email me and I would post their comment.